Shroedinger’s Rapist And The Imagined Right To Intrude

 It’s not that men lack social skills, but that they think they have a right and refuse to stop.

-• SofiaBailerina Says:
+• SofiaBailerina permalink

 Gregory: